maxistar/TextPad/README.md

 This is very simple text editor that can help you with editing simple text files.

 The application is made for fun and supported by its author at his free time.
-If some of features are missing the reason of it either the author did not have enough time to implement it or nobody helped him to do it.
+If some of features are missing the reason of it either the author did not have enough time to implement it or nobody helped him to do so.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"